Updated: Oct 8

 That actually brings us to the THIRD FLAW OF HUMANITY

 #3 You’re responsible for your own bullshit.

 Now before you get all defensive let me explain why I consider this a flaw and give you some context.
 Even though I grew up with parents who didn't pressure me into any specific belief system, there was still this socially accepted veil of obscurity that there was something more powerful outside of myself that was always going to either take care of me or tear me down.
-Whether you believe there is a god, a universal energy, karma or the "man" or the "they" of society all of those things gave you permission to believe you didn't have complete control over you life.
-And for all we know all those things do exist or they dont - who cares.
+Whether you believe there is a god, universal energy, karma, or the "man" or the "they" of society all of those things gave you permission to believe you didn't have complete control over your life.
+And for all, we know all those things do exist or they don't - who cares.
 My point is that in daily life those things aren't the ones making decisions for us.
-Sure, its nice to believe that those things exist to alleviate the pressure of your life choices all falling on your shoulders.
-It gives us permission to blame something outside of ourselves for the things that dont go very well... when really… thats bullshit.
+Sure, it's nice to believe that those things exist to alleviate the pressure of your life choices all falling on your shoulders.
+It gives us permission to blame something outside of ourselves for the things that don't go very well... when really… that's bullshit.

 Speaking of Scary that leads me to our FOURTH (and final) FLAW OF HUMANITY.